muzy/MicroMoody/README.md

 *   7: `RGB` color, fade on/off
 *   8: show temperature (blue ~ cold, red ~ warm)
        (buggy, only if compiled with -DTEMPERATURE)
+*  32: Save last mode command (opmode < 32) to EEPROM to be recalled after a power cycle
 * 201: Set address to color bytes. payload high = red, payload low = green, i2c = blue.
 This will also set the operation mode to random fading.
        Note that for i2c, the least significant 7 bit are the address, while the most significant bit is ignored

-Mode and speed are saved and recalled after a power cycle.

 ## temperature sensor